 How We Saved Money on a New Kitchen Floor

 Here’s an example of how labor can really affect the price.
 By the way, I use this online calculator to estimate costs.
 Wyatt has a fair bit of experience installing tile, so he tackled the kitchen floors over a few weekends.
 Or maybe months?
 (It’s a blur now.)
-We installed this porcelain tile.
+We installed this porcelain tile (out of stock, here’s similar) with this grout: Polyblend Pewter sanded.

 $2,600 – Estimated professional labor + materials.